A player participation program in CNSW used a useful framework for pathways to improved performance in Gateball

 Activities were developed and trialed in early 2019 through the CNSW Player Pathways to Excellence Program.
 Some of these were included in official coaching materials.
-In most cases they require sequences of strokes and sparks that a player needs to carry out to succeed in a competition.
+In most cases they require sequences of strokes and sparks that a player needs to carry out to achieve consistency in a competition.
 They are included in Gateball for Competition Players.
 Download it here

 MORE ADVANCED PLAY